2018, HD video, 12 mins.

 Soundtrack score by Lord Mongo

 Stratum is a film that navigates through post-industrial landscapes on the European Route of Industrial Heritage, from Britain’s abandoned South Yorkshire coal seams to the culturally re-purposed collieries of the Ruhr Valley, Germany, via the former coal-mining region of Wallonia, Belgium.
-Contrasting the past and present, contemporary scenes are combined with archival film material, alongside audio narration and exerpts from Miserie au Borinage (directed by Henri Storck and Joris Ivens, 1934), a social documentary made in the depths of the Great Depression.
+Contrasting the past and present, contemporary scenes are combined with archival film material, alongside audio narration and excerpts from Miserie au Borinage (directed by Henri Storck and Joris Ivens, 1934), a socialist documentary made in the depths of the Great Depression.

 Stratum is a companion film to the artists’ two-screen 40 minute work Strata, commissioned by contemporary art agency Arts & Heritage.